-The opera is scored for vocal soloists, mixed chorus, and an orchestra consisting of 3 flutes, piccolo, 2 oboes, 2 clarinets (in A, B-flat, C), 2 bassoons + 4 horns (in F), 2 cornets (in B-flat), 2 trumpets (in B-flat), 3 trombones, tuba + 3 timpani, triangle, tambourine, military drum, cymbals, bass drum + harp, violins I, violins II, violas, cellos, and double basses.
+The opera is scored for vocal soloists, mixed chorus, and an orchestra consisting of 3 flutes (3rd doubling piccolo), 2 oboes, English horn, 2 clarinets (in A, B-flat, C), 2 bassoons + 4 horns (in F), 2 cornets (in B-flat), 2 trumpets (in B-flat), 3 trombones, tuba + 3 timpani, triangle, tambourine, military drum, cymbals, bass drum, tam-tam + harp, violins I, violins II, violas, cellos, and double basses.
 Off-stage: 4 horns (in F)

 There are fifteen singing roles:

 - Prince Nikita Kurlyatev (Князь Никита Курлятев) — baritone